Herring Tradition The Story of Hollandse Nieuwe

 After this process, the herring is thawed and ready to be consumed.
 Traditionally, it is eaten raw, often with chopped onions and sometimes pickles.
 The classic way to eat it involves holding the fish by its tail and letting it slide into your mouth.

-Herring and Health
+Herring and health

 In addition to its delicious flavor, Dutch herring is prized for its nutritional benefits.
 Rich in Omega-3, vitamin D, and protein, it is a food that supports cardiovascular health and general well-being.